ORB-HD/deface/README.md

                         cover the complete face (default: 1.3).)
   --replacewith {solid,blur,none}
                         Anonymization filter mode for face regions.
-  --backend {auto,onnxrt,opencv}
+  --ffmpeg-config FFMPEG_CONFIG
+                        FFMPEG config arguments for encoding output videos (default: "{'codec': 'libx264'}".
+This argument is
+                        expected in JSON notation.
+For a list of possible options, refer to the ffmpeg-imageio docs --backend {auto,onnxrt,opencv}
                         Backend for ONNX model execution.
   --version             Print version number and exit.